An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation

-The channel estimation procedure alternates between two stages: In the activation stage (at line \ref{line:add-start}) one of the inactive components are activated and its multipath delay and coefficient is calculated.
+The channel estimation procedure alternates between two stages: In the activation stage (at line \ref{line:add-start}) one of the inactive components is activated and its multipath delay and coefficient are calculated.
 The activation criterion \eqref{criterion} determines if the component should stay activated.
 In the second stage (starting at line \ref{line:refine-start}), all active components are sequentially refined.
 Again, the criterion \eqref{criterion} determines if a component should be deactivated.
-The channel estimation thus iteratively adds, updates and possibly removes components until the stopping criterion is fulfilled.
+The channel estimation procedure thus iteratively adds, updates and possibly removes components until the stopping criterion is fulfilled.
 The multipath delays are tracked via the scheme in Sec. \ref{subsec:naive-delays} in a way that resembles the operation of a rake receiver \cite{molisch-wideband}.
-The approach presented here differs from rake receivers by providing an integral criterion for inclusion an exclusion of components (rake ``fingers'') via \eqref{criterion}.
+The approach presented here differs from that implemented in a rake receiver in that it provides an integral criterion for inclusion or exclusion of components (rake ``fingers'') via \eqref{criterion}.
 The multipath delay of the newly activated component is found via a maximization over the grid $\tilde\btau$.
-The grid should have a sufficiently fine resolution, such that the initial estimate of the delay is close to the global maxima in \eqref{tau-update}.
+The grid should have a sufficiently fine resolution, such that the initial estimate of the delay is close to the maximizer in \eqref{tau-update}.
 We choose the distance between points in the grid as $(N\Delta_f)\ii/8$.
-As inner stopping criterion we use $|1/\hat\beta^{[t]} - 1/\hat\beta^{[t-1]}| < 10^{-3}/\hat\beta^{[t-1]}$, where $t$ gives inner iteration number.
+As inner stopping criterion we use $|1/\hat\beta^{[t]} - 1/\hat\beta^{[t-1]}| < 10^{-3}/\hat\beta^{[t-1]}$, where $t$ is the inner iteration number.
 The number of inner iterations is limited to 50.

-During the first outer iteration the decoder has not been used yet and symbol beliefs $q(x_i)$ are not available for the data subcarriers (indices $i\in\cald$).
+During the first outer iteration the decoder has not been used yet and symbol beliefs $q(x_i)$ of the data subcarriers (indices $i\in\cald$) are not available.
 During the first iteration the channel estimator therefore only uses the pilot subcarriers (indices $j\in\calp$).
-We initialize the noise variance as $\hat\beta=||\by||^2/N$ and the active component prior variance as $\hat\eta=1$.
-The activation probability is initialized as $\hat\rho=0.5$.
-To ensure that a sufficient number of components are added to the model, the activation probability is kept fixed during the first outer iteration.
+To avoid any identifiability issue regarding the multipath delays (see Sec.~\ref{sec:pilotspacing}) during the pilot-only iteration, the multipath delays estimated in this iteration are restricted to the interval $[0,1/(\Delta_f\Delta_P))$, where $\Delta_P$ is the pilot spacing. \footnote{We define the pilot spacing as $\Delta_P=D+1$, where $D$ is the number of data subcarriers between any two neighboring pilot subcarriers.}